Executive Director – email@example.com

 Program Manager – firstname.lastname@example.org

-Mike Midlo, Program Manager was born in Minnesota but like generations of mid-Westerners, followed the Oregon Trail out West.
-Before joining Fishtrap, Mike worked as a television producer at Oregon Public Broadcasting where he earned two regional Emmy awards for his contribution to their flagship programs Oregon Experience and Oregon Art Beat.
-He’s made independent films, produced record albums and pounded a few nails along the way.
-When not at Fishtrap, you can find him out hiking with the dogs or strumming old Western tunes.
-He lives in Enterprise.
+MIKE MIDLO discovered Fishtrap back in 2000 while on a camping trip to the Eagle Cap Wilderness.
+The organization’s mission, the stunning scenery, and people of Wallowa County made an impression.
+Many vacation and work trips followed until he joined Fishtrap in 2013 as Program Manager.
+Before Fishtrap, Mike worked at Oregon Public Broadcasting where he earned two regional Emmy awards for his contribution to their flagship programs Oregon Experience and Oregon Art Beat.
+He’s made independent films, produced record albums, and pounded a few nails along the way.
+When not at Fishtrap, you can find Mike out hiking with his dogs or strumming old Western tunes.

 Media Coordinator – firstname.lastname@example.org

-Janis Carper, Media Coordinator was raised on a ranch in Eastern Washington.
-When she isn’t working as Fishtrap’s media coordinator and jill-of-all-trades, Janis can be found gathering morels, writing songs, and playing music.
+JANIS CARPER was raised on a ranch in Eastern Washington.
+When she isn’t working as Fishtrap’s media coordinator and jill-of-all-trades, Janis can be found wandering the nearby forests gathering edibles, writing songs, making art, and playing music.
 She also founded and directs the Wallowa Valley Music Alliance.